fbpx

 RAFIKI’S PLANET WATCH

-While this was closed while we were there, it’s reopening in Spring 2019.
+While this was closed while we were there, it was reopening in Spring 2019.

 Plus, you can get there on the Wildlife Express Train!

-We spent a full day at Disney’s Animal Kingdom Park and I could see how families staying longer could easily add another day here.
+We spent a full day at Disney’s Animal Kingdom Park, and I can see how families staying longer could easily add another day.

 Trying to figure out your Disney World budget?
 See how much it costs for a family of four.